-Compared to most FPS at the time, it was very story heavy with over 60 minutes of cut scenes.
-The plot allowed the player to encounter many of the locations and enemies featured in the books such as the corrupted and abandoned city of Shadar Logoth and a Whitecloak fortress.
+Compared to most FPS games at the time, The Wheel of Time is very story-heavy with over 60 minutes of cutscenes.
+The plot, built especially for the game, allowed the player to encounter many of the locations and enemies featured in the books such as the corrupted and abandoned city of Shadar Logoth and a Whitecloak fortress.

 The Wheel of Time uses the Unreal Engine and the single player gameplay is in many ways typical of first person shooters of the time.
 In place of guns, players use over thirty Ter'Angreal (powerful artifacts from the Wheel of Time universe).
 Some are directly comparable to normal FPS guns, such as the fireball being nearly identical in function to an Unreal or Quake style rocket launcher.
 Others are more unusual for a FPS, as they produce defense-oriented effects, such as shields for each element and a mirror that can be used to redirect magical seeking missiles back at the caster.